is for clouds

 There is actually a Chinese green tea known as cloud tea grown at great elevations in the Himalayas amidst the clouds and mists.
 There are also legends about monkeys picking tea.
 And just to round out the connection, there’s a charming kid’s book Cloud Tea Monkeys.

 Although I haven’t had cloud tea, I have no doubt it would be a fine accompaniment for meringue cloud cookies.
-There are tons of recipe variations, but here’s a simple one with lovely photos.
+There are tons of recipe variations so you can likely find one that delights you.

 And having fortified ourselves with such airy confections, wouldn’t it be fun look for clouds in unexpected places?
 You must check this out – indoor clouds created by artist Berndnaut Smilde.
 Just to be clear, these are not photoshopped pictures, they show actual clouds created indoors.
 Gotta love that!